meceware/meceware.com/docs/fullpage-for-elementor.md

 You can use the plugin without any limitations once your license is activated.

+### License Deactivation

-You can click on *Deactivate* button to deactivate your license on the current domain and move your license to another domain.
+If you want to move your license to another domain, you will need to deactivate your license if activated.
+You can click on the *Deactivate* button to deactivate your license.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dZ4xvky-VfU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Sample Elementor Template